dougbutner/web-4/README.md

 # Author notes

 No one can stop us from building collaborative systems like this and even self-governing.
 We don't need to "tear down the system" or separate from society to do so.
-We can still exist fully embedded in the geopolitical systems around us, while building up this
+We can still exist fully embedded in the geopolitical systems around us, while building up this layer, the underpinnings of collaborative democracy

 It is my belief that each version of the web must 1) be built on top of the previous version, 2) be fundamentally different than the previous version, and 3) have meaningful impact on society.